Chapter 1: The hiring process: how to hire staff

 Posting jobs on job boards maintained by universities and alumni associations is a good strategy to take if you need candidates with particular degrees or qualifications.

 It is common practice for job boards to charge fees; but, if you are having problems locating qualified candidates using any of the alternatives described in the previous paragraphs, it may be worthwhile to investigate using job boards.
 There is a large number of applications, and sorting through all of them takes some time.

 - Recruitment agencies

-Recruitment agencies are an even costlier option than job boards.
-But if you have the budget, it might be more efficient to outsource the recruitment process to recruiters or agencies.
+The use of recruitment agencies is an even more expensive alternative to using job boards.
+However, if you have the financial resources available, it may be more productive to outsource the process of recruitment to agencies or recruiters.